How to analyze material flows using process mining techniques

 ERP systems & process mining

-In an ERP system, there are many processes driven by different types of orders—sales, recruitment, manufacturing, shipping, receiving, picking, packing—for the processes covered by the ERP deployment—procure-to-pay, order-to-cash, hire-to-fire, etc. Each of these processes can be analyzed individually, provided there is a unique case ID, activity ID and time stamp.
+In an ERP system, there are many processes driven by different types of orders—sales, recruitment, manufacturing, shipping, receiving, picking, packing.
+This is also true for the processes covered by the ERP deployment—procure-to-pay, order-to-cash, hire-to-fire, etc. You can analyze each of these processes individually, provided there is a unique case ID, activity ID and time stamp.

 Here is the rub for analyzing manufacturing and supply chain processes: The object of interest is the material, not the order.
-In the procure-to-pay (P2P) example above it was the order that was being analyzed, not the material flow.
+In the procure-to-pay (P2P) example above, the order was being analyzed, not the material flow.
 Wil van der Aalst, the “father” of process mining, has written some papers on the issue of “Object Centric Process Mining.”
 Van der Aalst uses the case of a purchase order to illustrate the issue.
-Normally, process mining follows the order of activities, the blue column, whereas we in supply chain are more interested in the objects, the brown column, on which the activities are being performed.
+Normally, process mining follows the order of activities, the blue column.
+In supply chain, we are more interested in the objects that the activities are being performed upon (the brown column).

-I must pause to acknowledge that companies can indeed generate a lot of value through process standardization and conformity, which lead to efficiency gains.
-The concept of time and motion studies is not new, having been pioneered by Frederick Taylor in the early 1900s.
-What has changed is that the stopwatch and clipboard have been replaced by ERP transaction logs, creating a huge amount of data that can be analyzed to improve the efficiency of the processes as defined in the ERP systems.
+I’d like to pause to acknowledge that companies can indeed generate a lot of value through process standardization and conformity, which lead to efficiency gains.
+The concept of time and motion studies is not new, as Frederick Taylor pioneered it in the early 1900s.
+What has changed, however, is that ERP transaction logs have replaced the stopwatch and clipboard.
+This has created a huge amount of data.
+You can analyze this data to improve the efficiency of the processes as defined in the ERP systems.

-In ERP systems, there is an order to put material into inventory, and there is an order to take material out of inventory, but there is no order to keep the inventory in stock.
-Hence, to process mining, inventory is “anonymous” because it can’t be associated with an order ID
+In ERP systems, there is an order to put material into inventory, and there is an order to take material out of inventory.
+But, there is no order to keep the inventory in stock.
+Hence, to process mining, inventory is “anonymous,” as it can’t be associated with an order ID

 Material ID change

 Many operations—machining, assembly, etc.—result in a material ID change.
-This is completely apparent from the diagram above.
+This is apparent from the diagram in the previous section.

-Therefore, even if you can track the object ID, you need to understand the bill-of-materials (BoM), bill-of-lading (BoL), bill-of-distribution (BoD), etc and all the routing information in order to track the material ID changes through a supply chain.
-Process mining tools do not understand this information, in which case you are left with a number of links, but not a chain representing the connected links.
+Therefore, even if you can track the object ID, you need to understand the bill-of-materials (BoM), bill-of-lading (BoL), bill-of-distribution (BoD), etc., and all the routing information in order to track the material ID changes through a supply chain.
+Process mining tools do not understand this information.
+So, you are left with several links, but not a chain representing the connected links.

 The forecast does not have a transaction ID because the forecast is an object, not a process.

-Most companies are make-to-stock, with sales orders only accounting for about 5% of material movements, the other 95% of material movements being generated by replenishment orders.
-While process mining could use replenishment orders, replenish orders are generated by safety stock (SS), re-order point (ROP), minimum order quantity (MOQ) and economic order quantity (EOQ) logic.
+Most companies are make-to-stock, with sales orders only accounting for about 5% of material movements.
+Replenished orders generate the other 95% of material movements.
+While process mining could use replenishment orders, safety stock (SS), re-order point (ROP), minimum order quantity (MOQ) and economic order quantity (EOQ) logic generate the replenish orders.
 Therefore, by using replenishment orders, you will have lost visibility to the demand picture, and consequently, the ability to use demand priorities to analyze the value stream flows.

 Anyone who has created a value stream map (VSM) of a production line or supply chain will know that an item will spend the vast majority of its time in a buffer of some sort, whether on a production line, in a warehouse or in a container.
 Not being able to analyze the time in inventory is a serious shortcoming of process mining in developing end-to-end supply chain VSMs